All Posts

 Interactive Kotlin with kscript and fswatch

 Experimenting with snippets of code and getting rapid feedback is a good way to get up to speed with a new language or library.
 I’ve been using Kotlin and Λrrow at work this week, so have been looking for tools that help achieve this workflow.
-Worksheets in IntelliJ provide some of this functionality, but personally I prefer the immediacy of a text editor and the command line for this kind of thing.

 Functional Design Patterns in Scala: 3.
 Monads